Skip to content

 SCOPE="cluster_1"

-2. Create the /etc/patroni/patroni.yml configuration file.
-Add the following configuration for node1:
+2. Use the following command to create the /etc/patroni/patroni.yml configuration file and add the following configuration for node1:

 echo "